ibm-cloud-architecture/refarch-caseportal-app/README.md

 For the conversation demo script please refers to this [node](https://github.com/ibm-cloud-architecture/refarch-cognitive-conversation-broker/blob/master/doc/demoflow.md)

 ## Compendium
-* [Angular 4 tutorial from the angular site](https://angular.io/tutorial) this tutorial is updated with new release and covers the most important features used in our angular app.
+* [Angular 2.4 tutorial from the angular site](https://angular.io/tutorial) this tutorial is updated with new release and covers the most important features used in our angular app.
+* [NG Develop](https://www.ngdevelop.tech/) to learn the latest news on Angular and its tutorial